PySpice-org/PySpice/doc/sphinx/source/index.rst

  Documentation
 ===============

-The best way to know what we can do with PySpice and learn it, is to start with the examples.
+The best way to know what you can do with PySpice and to learn it, is to look at the examples.

  * :ref:`Examples <examples-page>`
  * :ref:`PySpice Reference Manual <reference-manual-page>`